McGill-MMA-EnterpriseAnalytics/SafeRide_Dtection/README.md

 # SafeRide_Dtection

-Helmet and Number Plate Detection with MLflow Experiment Tracking and MLOps Pipeline
+End-to-end helmet and license plate detection system powered by YOLOv8 and EasyOCR, with MLflow experiment tracking, modular Python architecture, and production-ready MLOps pipeline for real-world deployment.

 ---